AdarshAravind/Model-checking-with-UPPAAL/README.md

 in case studies of communication protocols and multimedia applications.
 To perform model checking I’m using CTL formal language to specify properties and verify them using the model checking tool.
-UPPAAL performs automatic verification and locates errors in application design in the form of counterexamples when mymodel does not satisfy a certainproperty
+UPPAAL performs automatic verification and locates errors in application design in the form of counterexamples when my model does not satisfy certain property.